Real homogenous spaces, Galois cohomology, and Reeder puzzles: Connected components in real homogeneous spaces

 \subsection{Example with $\EE_8$}

 Let $G=EVIII$, the split form $\EE_8^{(7)}$ of $\EE_8$ with compact maximal torus $T$, with Kac diagram and augmented diagram

 see Subsection \ref{subsec:EE8(7)}.
 In this example, in contrast to the two previous examples, we construct an $\R$-subgroup $H$ of $G$ of the same rank, and not of smaller rank.
-We remove vertex 4 from the Kac diagram (the extended Dynkin diagram), and do not erase vertex 0.
-This means that we consider the semisimple $\R$-subgroup $H$ of $G$, generated (over $\C$) by the unipotent ``root" subgroups $U_\beta$ for all roots $\beta\in R$ that are integer linear combinations of the roots $\alpha_i$, $0\le i\le 8,\ i\neq 4$, where $\alpha_1,\dots,\alpha_8$ are the simple roots and $\alpha_0$ is the lowest root.
+We remove vertex 4 from the Kac diagram (the extended Dynkin diagram), and we do not erase vertex 0.
+This means that we consider the semisimple $\C$-subgroup $H$ of $G$, generated by $T_\C$ and the unipotent ``root" subgroups $U_\beta$ with $\beta\in R_H$, where $R_H$ is the set of $\beta\in R$ that are integer linear combinations of the roots $\alpha_i$, $0\le i\le 8,\ i\neq 4$, where $\alpha_1,\dots,\alpha_8$ are the simple roots and $\alpha_0$ is the lowest root.
+Since $-R_H=R_H$, the $\C$-subgroup $H$ is defined over $\R$.
 We obtain a maximal connected algebraic subgroup $H$ of $G$ \cite[Table 5]{OV2} with twisting diagram

 and augmented diagram

 We compute the fundamental group $\pi_1(H_\C)$ of the semisimple group $H$.
 Let $\Htil$ denote the universal covering of $H$.
 Consider the composite morphism

 and let $\Ttil_H$ denote the maximal torus of $\Htil$ such that $\varphi(\Ttil_H)=T$.
 We denote by $\varphi_*\colon\X_*(\Ttil_H)\to\X_*(T)$ the induced homomorphism of the cocharacter groups.
 The cocharacter group $\X_*(\Ttil_H)$ has a basis